JakeSteam/blog-personal/_drafts/2024-02-16-forza-horizon-5-comedy-cars.md

 **[1958 Austin-Healey Sprite Mk1](https://forza.fandom.com/wiki/Austin-Healey_Sprite_MkI)**

 The Sprite Mk1 has a cute little face!
-What more needs to be said.
+What more needs to be said?

 [![](/assets/images/2024/fh5c-sprite.png)](/assets/images/2024/fh5c-sprite.png)